sharmavins23/Five-Stage-Datapath/README.md

 The project is a 32-bit CPU designed to execute MIPS assembly code loaded in.
 It runs on the XC7Z010CLG400-1 FPGA.

-Currently, it is capable of several instructions, but mostly has implementations for `lw: load memory word` and `sw: store memory word`.
-At the current stage of the project, the first four stages (Instruction Fetch, Instruction Decode, Execution, and Memory Access) are implemented.
-Four `lw` instructions are preloaded into the instruction memory, and several data values are preloaded into the data memory block.
-These instructions are loaded and executed to load data memory values.
+Currently, the datapath is capable of executing a few instructions, but mostly has implementations for `lw: load memory word`, `sw: store memory word`, and `add: register add`.
+At the current stage of the project, all five major stages of instruction processing (Instruction Fetch, Instruction Decode, Execution, Memory Access, and Write Back) are implemented.
+Four `lw` instructions and one `add` instruction are preloaded into the instruction memory, and several data values are preloaded into the data memory block.
+These instructions are loaded and executed, and properly write back into the registers.

 The clock signal has an enable input that, when high, allows the register to keep processing.
 In the testbench, the individual clock cycles are also tracked